socadk/design-practice-repository/tutorials/DPR-Tutorial1.md

 ### Step 4: Identify Service Candidates, Select Architectural Patterns
 <!-- summarize purpose, input and output of step -->

-Following the instructions and hints in the activity and artifact pages, a [Candidate Endpoint List](../artifact-templates/SDPR-CandidateEndpointList.md) that looks like this can be derived from the Step 2 domain model and Step 3 architecture design:
+Follow the instructions and hints in the activity and artifact pages to produce a [Candidate Endpoint List](../artifact-templates/SDPR-CandidateEndpointList.md).

+Such list can be derived from the Step 2 domain model and Step 3 architecture design and may look like this:

 | Endpoint | Operation | Responsibility/Exposed Data |
 |----------|-----------|-----------------------------|